 The Christmas sequence in "You've Got Mail" shows a shift in customer loyalty.

 Sometimes Christmas works best right in the middle of a story, especially one that takes place between fall and spring.
-If fall represents conflict and spring represents rebirth, this puts Christmas right in the middle of the journey.
-There could be a major turning point, a brief reprieve of events, or merely a brief mention to show where the characters are at this point in the year being chronicled.
+If fall represents conflict and spring represents rebirth, this puts Christmas right in the middle of that journey.
+There could be a major turning point, a brief reprieve of events, or merely a brief mention to show where the characters are at this point in the year.

 Romantic comedies and dramas tend to stick Christmas right smack in the middle of their movie.
 You’ve Got Mail takes place from fall to spring, and in the Christmas scene, Kathleen begins to realize that her small bookstore may not have a chance against the big chain stores when she sees her sales plummet while people walk past the shop window carrying bags from her competitor, Fox Books.

 The film Saved takes place over the course of an average school year as a teenage girl comes to terms with being pregnant.
-In December, she starts to show.
-So, she utilizes heavy Christmas sweaters to hide her bump.
+In December, Mary's unwed baby bump begins to show.
+So, she utilizes heavy Christmas sweaters to hide it.
 This is also when she first gains allies who learn of her situation and don't judge her for her mistake or believe that she should be sent away for it.
 For the first time since getting the news, she is not alone.

 The film Where the Heart Is makes Christmas another instance where the number five is bad luck to its protagonist, Novalee.
 Since her baby, Americus, is born on July 5th, she turns five months old on December 5th.
 This results in her being kidnapped by religious stalkers who disapprove of her mother’s unwed status, proving once again that no good comes from the number five in Novalee’s life.

 "About A Boy" ends with a Christmas scene very different from an earlier one in the film.